appbaseio/reactive-manual/content/getting-started/reactivesearch.md

 ### Step 4: Adding CSS

-By importing `styles.css` file, here is our final app layout.
+By importing `styles.css` file, here is our final app layout and responsive methods to switch between container.

 ```js
 <script>